rodeloescueta/attio-api/memory-bank/systemPatterns.md

 - `zohoService.js` - Handles all Zoho API operations
 - `attioService.js` - Manages Attio API operations
-- `braintreeService.js` - Manages Braintree payment operations
+- `braintreeService.js` - Manages Braintree payment operations and payment link generation
-- `checkoutService.js` - Handles payment method collection UI

 These services abstract the complexity of integrating with each platform, providing a clean interface for the rest of the application.